 Feature or habitat of Conservation interest Conservation objectives/ Target Attributes (Natural England, 2015) Activity Potential pressures from activity and sensitivity of habitats to pressures.
 (Natural England, 2015) Potential exposure to pressures and mechanism of impact significance Is there a risk that the activity could hinder the achievement of conservation objectives of the site?
 Can D&S IFCA exercise its functions to further the conservation objectives of the site?
-If Yes, list management options Subtidal coarse sediment; Subtidal sand; Subtidal mixed sediment Extent and distribution Presence and spatial distribution of communities Presence and abundance of key structural and influential species Species composition of component communities Commercial fishing; Towed (demersal) Abrasion/disturbance of the substrate on the surface of the seabed Penetration and/or disturbance of the substrate below the surface of the seabed, including abrasion Removal of target species Removal of non-target species See Annex 2 for pressures audit trail Yes, towed (demersal) fisheries do currently take place within the MCZ.
-No, taking into account the information detailed in this assessment, the current level of activity, and the moderate to high energy levels and changeable environment in which the activity occurs, Devon and Severn IFCA concludes that towed (demersal) gear is unlikely to have a significant effect on the sediment features of the site.
+If Yes, list management options Moderate energy circalittoral rock High energy circalittoral rock Extent and distribution Presence and special distribution of communities Presence and abundance of typical species Species composition of component communities.
+Towed (demersal) Abrasion/disturbance of the substrate on the surface of the seabed Penetration and/or disturbance of the substrate below the surface of the seabed, including abrasion.
+Removal of target species.
+Removal of non-target species.
+See Annex 3: Pressures Audit Trail for pressures audit trail.
+Yes, although the activity does not currently occur, towed (demersal) fisheries can take place within the MCZ.
+Yes, D&S IFCA will review permit condition of the Mobile Fishing Permit Byelaw to bring in the appropriate management to ensure the conservation objectives are met.
 Yes, Management measures could include: 1.
 Monitor activity levels 2.
 Enforcement of byelaws 3.
-Monitoring and review of current byelaws Subtidal coarse sediment; Subtidal sand; Subtidal mixed sediment See above Commercial fishing; Dredges (towed) Abrasion/disturbance of the substrate on the surface of the seabed Penetration and/or disturbance of the substrate below the surface of the seabed, including abrasion Removal of target species Removal of non-target species Yes, dredge (towed) fisheries can take place within the MCZ.
-However, this has not occurred historically and is unlikely to occur No, the activity has not occurred historically and is unlikely to occur in the future.
-See above in the future.
-See Annex 2 for pressures audit trail
+Monitoring and review of current byelaws Subtidal coarse sediment Extent and distribution Presence and special distribution of communities Presence and abundance of typical species Species composition of Towed (demersal) Abrasion/disturbance of the substrate on the surface of the seabed Penetration and/or disturbance of the substrate below the surface of the seabed, including abrasion.
+Removal of target species.
+Removal of non-target species.
+See Annex 3: Pressures Audit Trail for pressures audit trail.
+Yes, although the activity does not currently occur, towed (demersal) fisheries can take place within the MCZ.
+No, taking into account the information detailed in this assessment, the current level of activity, and the moderate to high energy levels and changeable environment in which the activity occurs, D&S IFCA concludes that towed (demersal) Yes, Management measures could include: 1.
+Monitor activity levels 2.
+Enforcement of byelaws 3.
+Monitoring and review of current byelaws component communities. gear is not likely to hinder the achievement of the conservation objectives.
+Moderate energy circalittoral rock High energy circalittoral rock Subtidal coarse sediment Extent and distribution Presence and special distribution of communities Presence and abundance of typical species Species composition of communities.
+Dredges Abrasion/disturbance of the substrate on the surface of the seabed Penetration and/or disturbance of the substrate below the surface of the seabed, including abrasion.
+Removal of target species.
+Removal of non-target species.
+See Annex 3: Pressures Audit Trail for pressures audit trail.
+Yes, although the activity does not currently occur, dredge fisheries can take place within the MCZ.
+Yes, D&S IFCA will review permit condition of the Mobile Fishing Permit Byelaw to bring in the appropriate management to ensure the conservation objectives are met.
+Yes, Management measures could include: 1.
+Monitor activity levels 2.
+Enforcement of byelaws 3.
+Monitoring and review of current byelaws